Cloud Vulnerability DB

 A community-led vulnerabilities database

 An Insecure Direct Object Reference (IDOR) vulnerability was discovered in SOGo Webmail through version 5.6.0.
-The vulnerability was assigned CVE-2025-50340 and was disclosed on August 4, 2025.
-The vulnerability affects the email-sending functionality of SOGo, a free and open-source webmail solution (SOGo Website, NVD).
+The vulnerability allows an authenticated user to send emails on behalf of other users by manipulating a user-controlled identifier in the email-sending request.
+This vulnerability was assigned CVE-2025-50340 and was disclosed on August 4, 2025 (NVD).
+The vulnerability is currently disputed by the vendor (Debian Bug).

 Source: This report was generated using AI